FabriceSalvaire/Pyterate/README.txt

 What is AutoSphinx ?
 --------------------

-AutoSphinx is a Python module which implements a unit framework.
+AutoSphinx is Sphinx add-ons to create API documentation for Python projects.

 Where is the Documentation ?
 ----------------------------